Skip to main content

 • Webhook-based integrations with third-party platforms

-Key tables:
+Guarantees: Key tables: Compliance:

 • 42 CFR Part 2: Before forwarding any event involving substance abuse treatment data, the consent guard verifies that appropriate patient consent exists for the receiving organization.
 Events without valid consent are blocked and logged.